 TCI was founded in 1983 by CEO, Jack Jensen Jr., who recognized the need for trucking and warehousing in New Orleans.
 What began as a one-truck shop has evolved into a company with five US locations, three Central American offices, that dispatches more than 500 trucks per day.

 Transportation Consultants, Inc. secures 15-year Lease Agreement with Port of

 New Orleans for Governor Nicholls Street Wharf

 Decision Advances Comprehensive, $20.5 Million Investment in Local Economy

 (New Orleans, La.)
 In a move that will foster widespread transformation of commerce along New Orleans' Industrial Canal, the Board of Commissioners for the Port of New Orleans, today, adopted a resolution allowing the Port to enter into a 15-year lease agreement with Transportation Consultants, Inc. (TCI) for the lease of the Governor Nicholls Street Wharf.

-The groundbreaking decision releases TCI, a full service logistics provider with operations in New Orleans (headquarters), Houston, Dallas, Baltimore and Costa Rica, to advance one of four forthcoming expansion projects along the Industrial Canal, which experienced a serious decline in port commerce following Hurricane Katrina.
+The groundbreaking decision releases TCI, a full service logistics provider with operations in New Orleans (headquarters), Houston, Dallas, and Baltimore, to advance one of four forthcoming expansion projects along the Industrial Canal, which experienced a serious decline in port commerce following Hurricane Katrina.
 Overall, TCI is poised to engage several new and expanded commercial projects and approximately $20.5 million in infrastructural investments that will increase value added services to commodity specific markets, warehouse packaging and intermodal logistics.